James-Studio/Piano-Sheet-Generator/README.md

 # Piano Sheet Generator

+## **!!
+Copyright !!**
-## [Notice]: This project is for personal use only due to copyright restrictions.
+This project is for personal use only due to copyright restrictions on the sheet music.

 ## Project Overview
 ![Video Screen Alignment](MusicGen.jpg)